BloomWare25/BloomWare25/README.md

 ## 🚀 About Us

-We are **BloomWare** — a passionate team of developers and creators committed to building **stunning apps** that redefine user experience and push the boundaries of digital innovation.
+We are **BloomWare** — a passionate team of developers and creators committed to building **stunning apps** that redefine user experience and push the boundaries of digital innovation and solves real-life problems.

 We rise to challenges, adapt through change, and deliver elegant solutions with fire in our code and finesse in our design.